AI for Product Management

 Augments — Research synthesis, drafting, competitive tracking, routine communication.
 PMs spend less time on manual work and more on strategy and alignment.

-New skills — Prompting, evaluating AI output, integrating AI into workflows.
-PMs who use AI well will move faster.
+New skills needed — Prompting, evaluating AI output, integrating AI into workflows.
+PMs who use AI well will move faster and think at a higher level.